cardanoapi/cardano-constitution-voting-app/README.md

 This message and their signature will be saved to the voting app's database.
 At the conclusion of the final poll, the convention organizer will sign a number of transactions.
 Each transaction will contain the vote data for multiple delegate/alternate votes.
 Anybody will be able to refer to these on-chain transactions and verify the votes themselves.

+## Managing Database Migration

+1. Ensure there are no pending migrations from open PRs to avoid potential conflicts
+2. Make necessary changes to `schema.prisma` and necessary changes to the DB diagram
+3. Run `npx prisma migrate dev`
+4. Give the migration a name in the following format `remove_user_color_property`
+5. Commit the new `schema.prisma` and generated `migration.sql` file
+6. The migration will propogate through all environments as Vercel creates the preview and production builds

 ## Resources / Acknowledgements

 - [Clear Contracts](https://www.clearcontracts.io/)